Kerry Carpenter Player Props: Tigers vs. Twins

-On Friday, Kerry Carpenter (batting .361 in his past 10 games) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+The Detroit Tigers, including Kerry Carpenter (.371 batting average in his past 10 games), battle starting pitcher Jose De Leon and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Twins.
+In his previous game he had a one-hit performance (1-for-3) against the Twins.

 Kerry Carpenter Game Info & Props vs. the Twins